 the shift

-After a year as Creative Director at Vana, I’m stepping back from the full-time role to focus on Aran Labs.
+After a year as Creative Director at Vana, I'm stepping back from the full-time role to focus on my studio, Aran Labs.

-For most of my career as a designer, I couldn’t build anything.
-I could direct it.
+For most of my career as a designer, I've felt a specific frustration: not being able to build the things I could envision.
+I could concept a product.
 Design it.
-Art direct every pixel of it.
-But shipping a product required an engineering team, a co-founder, funding, months of waiting.
-I had the taste.
-I didn’t have the tools.
+Art direct every pixel.
+But shipping it required an engineering team, a co-founder, funding, months of waiting.
+I had the ideas but not the tools.

 That wall came down this year.